fnproject/fn/docs/operating/routes.md

 `type` is the type of the function.
-Either `sync`, in which the client waits until the request is successfully completed, or `async`, in which the clients dispatches a new request, gets a task ID back and closes the HTTP connection.
+Either `sync`, in which the client waits until the request is successfully completed, or `async`, in which the clients dispatches a new request, gets a call ID back and closes the HTTP connection.
 Default: `sync`.

 `config` is a map of values passed to the route runtime in the form of